 I invested in a pair of Sony WH-1000XM3 while working in my last job as the open-plan office made it difficult to focus on certain tasks.
 With Zoom calls happening in the room next and my neighbors replacing their gutters, they’ve been a lifesaver during lockdown.

 Video-conferencing might not ever replace the face-to-face meeting.
 However, with global organizations like Google, Deloitte, and Netflix announcing a transition to hybrid working longer-term, video calls are likely to become a regular staple of our new, blended working patterns.
 Investing in a good home set-up prepares you for remote working, be it only one of two days a week, creating a professional atmosphere where you can go about your regular tasks.

 For businesses transitioning to hybrid working in 2021, it will become imperative that the meeting room facilitates hybrid meetings, allowing attendees to join in-person and via video-conference.

 Our Launcher meeting room solution creates full video-conferencing interoperability by integrating with MS Exchange and Google to support Zoom, Teams, Skype for Business, GoToMeeting, Google Meet, Lifesize, and Webex.
-Launcher’s room calendar picks up scheduled calls and meetings, whatever the platform.
-Simply tap a button to start or join your calls.
+Launcher’s room calendar picks up scheduled calls and meetings, whatever the platform – making it easy and stress-free to launch your calls.